shpookas/weather_scraper/README.md

 ### The following Microservices are included in this repo

-* Scraper application developed in Python,
+* Scraper application developed in Python.

-* Kafka consumer application developed in Python
+* Kafka consumer application developed in Python.

-* IPFS-client scraper developed in Bash
+* IPFS-client scraper developed in Bash.

 * Apache Kafka, [taken from Bitnami Docker hub repo](https://hub.docker.com/r/bitnami/kafka/tags).